AncientAbacus/US-Power-Outage-Modeling/README.md

 ## Fairness Analysis

-Group X is California
+Group X is California <br />
 Group Y is not California

-Permutation Test:
+Permutation Test: <br />
 Null Hypothesis: Our model is fair.
-Its precision for outage duration in California and not in California is roughly the same, and any differences are due to random chance.
+Its precision for outage duration in California and not in California is roughly the same, and any differences are due to random chance. <br />
 Alternative Hypothesis: Our model is unfair.
 Its precision for outage duration not in California is lower than its precision for outage duration in Louisiana.

-Evaluation metric: RMSE
+Evaluation metric: RMSE <br />
-Test statistic: Difference in RMSE
+Test statistic: Difference in RMSE <br />
 Significance level: 0.05

 <iframe src="assets/FAIR_EDA.html" width=800 height=600 frameBorder=0></iframe>